This-is-Becky/Distance-sensor-triggered-Sound-monitoring-Using-Rpi-for-Automotive-Diagnostics/README.md

 Filenames include the user-input plate number and timestamp.

 **NOTE**
-  Need Manually create a folder and named it as `"Sound"`
+  Need Manually create a folder and named it as `"Sound"` in the same location of the script.

 - Automatically deletes folders older than 10 days.